 Helicopter Service is an alternate form of transportation from the Hilltop Trail Head Parking Lot, to the village of Supai.
 Be aware they do not fly all days.
 They also do not fly in bad weather.
 But many successfully use this service.

-You need a back-up plan, and one your are physically able to do in case of weather or other no-fly days.
+You need a back-up plan.
+A backup plan you are physically able to do in case of weather or other no-fly days.
+It is rare that weather cancels flights.
+But you need to be aware of that.

 Helicopter service might work great for someone that doesn’t have the desire or the physical ability to hike or backpack the trek of 12 miles to the campground area.
 You can carry one pack on your lap.
 Bear in mind you are dropped at the landing pad in the Village of Supai.
 The Lodge is in the village, but the campground is still another 2 miles away.